lebigot/realtime_annotate/README.rst

 versions).

 The only required non-standard module is PyYAML_.
-If necessary, it can be replaced in the code by the standard module pickle (this is almost a drop-in replacement: the main difference is that files must be opened in binary mode, for pickle).
+If necessary, it can be replaced in the code by a standard module like pickle or json (this is almost a drop-in replacement: the main difference is that files must be opened in binary mode, for pickle).

 Configuration of the annotations
 ================================